sgup46/MockBookMyShow/README.md

 for /f "delims=" %i in ('docker images -q') do docker rmi -f %i                 // remove all docker images for /f "delims=" %i in ('docker ps -q') do docker stop %i                     // stopping all containers

+## services
+1) database Service : will run the h2 DB in TCP mode
+2) RemoteTheatreService : Main Theatre application exposing rest endpoint at http://localhost:8011/swagger-ui acting as B2B business controller
+3) OnboardService : acting as B2CBusiness responsible for updating city,theatre and shows from RemoteTheatreService using messagingSystem as integration
+4) SearchService : for browsing all the content on UI